Another hard-fought nonconference game ended in defeat for Rice football who couldn’t rally from an early deficit against the Baylor Bears.

 5. No more mulligans.
 Conference play is here.

 Slow starts have maligned the Rice offense through nonconference play.
 The defense has looked sharp, if not excellent.
 Next week those early themes will be put to the test in the first conference game of the season.
-An 0-4 start can fade quickly if Rice can find a way to reinvigorate the offense and keep the defense humming.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+An 0-4 start can fade quickly if Rice can find a way to reinvigorate the offense and keep the defense humming.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.